The LaFonda Hotel has been a fixture in Santa Fe going back decades.

 Joan misses some ambiance, on the phone, fixing who is watching her kids , and when, with an unaccommodating ex in Boston.

-Fortunately for me, I haven’t fought in these kind of revolutions, and bells give me the shivers.
+Fortunately for me, I haven’t fought in these kind of revolutions, and wedding bells, even for someone else, give me the shivers.